microsoftgraph/msgraph-sdk-java/README.md

 ### 2.3 Get a GraphServiceClient object

-Once you have set the correct application Id and url, you must get a **GraphServiceClient** object to make requests against the service.
+Once you have set the correct application ID and url, you must get a **GraphServiceClient** object to make requests against the service.
 The SDK will store the account information for you, but when a user logs on for the first time, it will invoke UI to get the user's account information.

 ```java
 final IClientConfig mCLientConfig = DefaultClientConfig